Pamf1973/Pamf1973/README.md

 ---

 ## 🚀 The Intersection of Operations & AI
-With over a decade of experience at **Accenture**, I have led global teams to achieve intelligent operations maturity, driving success rates as high as 80% in process improvement initiatives.
+With meaningful experience at **Accenture**, I have led global teams to achieve intelligent operations maturity, driving success rates as high as 80% in process improvement initiatives.
 My mission is to bridge the gap between **strategic business objectives** and **AI-powered automation**.

 ### 🛠 Professional Expertise
 **Operational Excellence:** Lean process improvement and Workforce Management (WFM) tools that save significant manual labor hours per employee.